BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 Gabrilovich, E. and Markovitch, S. (2007).
 Computing semantic relatedness using Wikipedia-based explicit semantic analysis.
 In Proceedings of the 20th International Joint Conference on Artificial Intelligence, volume 7, pages 1606–1611.

 Gamon M (2004) Sentiment classification on customer feedback data: noisy data, large feature vectors, and the role of linguistic analysis.
-In: COLING 2004: Proceedings of the 20th international conference on computational linguistics, pp 841–847.
+In: COLING 2004: Proceedings of the 20th international conference on computational linguistics, pp 841–847

+Gao, Yan & Mas, Jean.
+(2008).
+A comparison of the performance of pixel based and object based classifications over images with various spatial resolutions.
+Online Journal of Earth Science.
+2. 27-35.

 Jurek-Loughrey, Anna & Mulvenna, Maurice & Bi, Yaxin.
 (2015).
 Improved lexicon-based sentiment analysis for social media analytics.
 Security Informatics.
 4. 10.1186/s13388-015-0024-x.